 SHOE STORIES – Daniel’s Story – Black ‘47

 The next morning we set off again crossing the biggest bridge that I have ever seen.
 It had five big arches that span wide across the beautiful River Inny.
-Ned Bruin told us it is called an aqueduct.
-We all looked over it to see if we could see any fish to catch, for we were starved but they shouted at us to hasten up.
-Tom Quinn and John and I spotted a few otters, their sleek heads diving down into the water below to fish and hunt.
+Martin Cox told us it is called an aqueduct.
+We all looked over it to see if we could see any fish to catch, for we were starved, but they shouted at us to hasten up.
+Patrick Quinn and Thomas and I spotted a few otters, their sleek heads diving down into the water below to fish and hunt.